Using Passive Prediction Questions#

 The “Passive” in Passive Prediction#

 The term “passive” in “Passive Prediction Questions” is meant to emphasize the distinction between Passive Prediction Questions and Causal Questions.
 Both Passive Prediction Questions and Causal Questions can be thought of as trying to “predict” some future outcome, but they differ in the contexts in which their predictions are valid.
-A full accounting of the distinction between Passive Prediction Questions and Causal Questions will have to wait until we have covered Causal Questions in detail, for the moment, we can get a sense of things by introducing a very casual definition of what it means for some cause X to effect some outcome Y.
+A full accounting of the distinction between Passive Prediction Questions and Causal Questions will have to wait until we cover Causal Questions in detail, for the moment, we can get a sense of things by introducing a very casual definition of what it means for some cause X to effect some outcome Y.

-In causal parlance, when we say that some factor X causes outcome Y (and that X is not merely correlated with Y), what we usually mean is that if we were to go out and actively change X, Y would change as a result.
+In casual parlance, when we say that some factor X causes outcome Y (and that X is not merely correlated with Y), what we usually mean is that if we were to go out and actively change X, Y would change as a result.
 This isn’t a fully rigorous definition, but it drives home that causation is about what happens when we actively manipulate X.

 To see how this distinction illustrated, let’s return to the example of a hospital interested in predicting which patients are likely to experience complications after surgery.
 Using past patient data, you are able to develop a model that very accurately answers the question “Given their pre-surgery vitals, how likely is a patient to experience complications after surgery?”
 Hooray!
 The hospital uses this model to determine which patients should get extra nursing visits and extra attention during recovery.
 You’ve done a great job answering a Passive Prediction Question by discovering a pattern in the world — a set of correlations between measurable variables — you can take advantage of.